- Visits and Events

 A successful career in the arts and social sciences starts with a well-balanced college-preparatory curriculum.
 Classes in English and speech will sharpen your writing and communication abilities, and you should also take classes to develop fundamental computer skills.
 If you’re interested in a field that involves working with and helping people, take advantage of extracurricular and volunteer activities to develop your social and leadership skills during your high school career.

-Your first year at Oregon State will be spent building a solid foundation for a well-rounded education.
-You’ll develop your critical thinking, communication and problem-solving skills through courses from Oregon State’s Baccalaureate Core — the physical and biological sciences, mathematics, writing, fitness, cultural diversity and freshman orientation — along with some beginning courses in your particular area
+During your first year at Oregon State, you’ll build the foundation for a well-rounded education.
+You’ll develop your critical thinking, communication and problem-solving skills through courses from Oregon State’s Baccalaureate Core — the physical and biological sciences, mathematics, writing, fitness, cultural diversity and first-year orientation — along with some beginning courses in your particular area of interest.

 Your professors, department and college, as well as Oregon State Career Development Center, can help you set up an internship.
 You can choose to take a term or two off from classes, take classes while completing your internship or do one over the summer.

-Oregon State offers a resource-rich environment that encourages you to combine your studies in liberal arts and social sciences with opportunities like the Honors College and study abroad programs.
+Oregon State offers a resource-rich environment that encourages you to combine your studies in health and wellness with opportunities like the Honors College and study abroad programs.
 You’ll find challenging, unique experiences that support your academic, professional and personal growth — and have fun, too.